top of page

 Book Now

-You are invited to talk with Claudia whilst she works on her watercolours exploring the
+You are invited to talk with Claudia whilst she works on her watercolors, exploring the

-theme of Sydney Parkinson's Florilegium as seen in our Artists room.
-Whilst focussing on
+theme of Sydney Parkinson's Florilegium as seen in our Artists' Room.
+While focusing on

 medicinal plants in New Zealand, working with chief Tāme Wairere Iti of the Ngāi Tūhoe